 Go to https://www.signnow.com/developers, type in your email address and hit CREATE MY API SANDBOX.
 You’ll receive a Sandbox activation email.

 Check your Inbox, open the verification email and activate your Sandbox account.
 Follow the link in the email to create your password.

 You’ll be redirected to your Sandbox account.

 Once finished, your Sandbox account opens in the Developer Sandbox Environment.
 You can view a Test App in the Apps section which you are free to use.
-The Test App already contains the automatically generated Client ID and Client Secret.
+The Test App already contains the automatically generated Basic Authorization token.

 Click Add App if you prefer your own project for testing.
 You only have to name it, the client ID-secret pair is generated automatically.
 Click Add when you’re ready.

-- Before you begin testing any code examples, request an access token for the app you’d like to use.
+- Before you begin testing any code examples, request a Bearer access token for the app you’d like to use.

 Documents signed in the Sandbox environment are not legally binding.